 However most of the game-breaking upgrades cannot be reasonably accessed until very late in-game.
 For example, all infinite-ammo and immunity to damage type requires at least level 46, which can only be reached if you complete almost all activities.
 While in the last game, several Game Breaker (such as infinite pistol ammo, immunity to falling and infinite sprint) can be gained very easily as early as the third storyline mission.

 Strawman Has a Point: The existence of STAG seems out of proportion, until you remember the amount of force and power the Saints alone have, much less other gangs.
-They regularly cause mayhem on a scale Zombie bin Laden would envy.
+They regularly cause mayhem on a scale Zombie bin Laden and the Islamic State would envy.
 You'd think the government would have stepped in much sooner.

-That One Level: Zombie Apocalypse.
-Infinitely respawning zombies that are randomly on fire or burst into flame when you get too close, which stun locks you, they'll grab onto you, attack in groups, when you cannot fight back every undead enemy for miles rushes in to attack, they're as fast as you can sprint, and you suddenly have next to no sprint ability.
+Zombie Attack.
+Infinitely respawning zombies that are randomly on fire or burst into flame when you get too close, which stun locks you, they'll grab onto you, attack in groups, when you cannot fight back every undead enemy for miles rushes in to attack, they're as fast as you can sprint, and you suddenly have next to no sprint ability regardless of how many upgrades you purchased beforehand.
 And when they run the best you can do is spray n pray because they are just too fast.

 As well as being a Best Level Ever, HTTP://deckers.die can be this early on if you fight the enemies before your virtual body fully uploads, which gives you the gun needed.
 Also the part of the mission where you Matt forces lag on you, which causes you and the enemies to jump around the place at random.
 Worst part is that the enemies you have to fight are the Decker's specialists, which are dangerous enough with their Flash Step, but the lag makes it ridiculous.